zenkavi/ADDM.jl/docs/src/tutorials/04_model_comparison.md

 ### Model posteriors

-The `model_posteriors` variable is a dictionary indexed by the model number as listed in the `param_grid` input but does not contain information on the specific combination of parameters for each model.
-Here, we convert that `model_posteriors` dictionary to a dataframe with the specific parameter information so it is easier to make plots with.
+The `model_posteriors` variable is a dictionary indexed by the parameter combination as listed in the `param_grid`.
+Here, we convert that `model_posteriors` dictionary to a dataframe so it is easier to make plots with.

 ```@repl 4
 posteriors_df1 = DataFrame();

-for (k, v) in param_grid
+for (k, v) in model_posteriors
-  cur_row = DataFrame([v])
+  cur_row = DataFrame([k])
-  cur_row.posterior = [model_posteriors[k]]
+  cur_row.posterior = [v]
   posteriors_df1 = vcat(posteriors_df1, cur_row, cols=:union)
 end;
 ```

 Now we can visualize the posterior probability for each parameter combination.

-Note the use of `@chain` and other operations such as `@rsubset` etc. for `dplyr` like functionality in Julia through `DataFrameMeta.jl`.
+!!! note

+    `DataFrameMeta.jl` provides functionality similar to the R package `dplyr` (e.g. `@chain` is similar to a piping operation and `@rsubset` to `select`.

-Note also that we're only plotting the posteriors for models that have a meaningful amount of probability mass instead of all the models that were tested by excluding rows without a posterior probability greater than `1e-10`.
+Below we're only plotting the posteriors for models that have a meaningful amount of probability mass instead of all the models that were tested by excluding rows without a posterior probability greater than `1e-10`.

 ```@repl 4
 plot_df = @chain posteriors_df1 begin